linou12/DataWhisperers/README.md

 You can find all results in the file ```m7_DataWhisperers.ipynb```.

 You can look at the results directly in the notebook.
-You can run it but it takes a large amount of time (~17h)
+You can run it but it takes a large amount of time

+If you want to run the notebook, we advise you to run ```m4_DataWhisperers.ipynb``` and ```m6_DataWhisperers.ipynb``` separately for the sake of your computer.
 ```
 .
 ├── data